anmud/learntocode/Udemy. Vue/18_Final Project-The Stock Trader/007_Adding a "Buy" Button.md

 }
 </script>
 ```
 Also we want be sure we can't buy a negative amount of stocks.
-For that we'll add a new attribute binding, where we disable it under certain conditions: if `quantity` is smaller or equeal to `0`, if a `number` is an `integer`
+For that we'll add a new attribute binding, where we disable it under certain conditions: if `quantity` is smaller or equeal to `0`, if a `number` is an `integer`.

 **Stock.vue/Stocks**
 ```html